 Welcome to Sunset City at the dawn of the Awesompocalypse!
 Sunset Overdrive is the latest game from Insomniac the creative minds behind such franchises as Ratchet and Clank as well as the first three entries into the Spyro the Dragon series.
-Sunset Overdrive is a 3rd person action adventure game where your aim is to run, jump, climb and shoot your way all over Sunset City.
-Through the fast paced free climbing system and outrageous weapons master the city as you fly high and blast away all that oppose you!
+Sunset Overdrive is a 3rd-person action-adventure game where your aim is to run, jump, climb and shoot your way all over Sunset City.
+Through the fast-paced free climbing system and outrageous weapons master the city as you fly high and blast away all that oppose you!

 You are able to fully customize your character as you see fit not only at the start of the game but at any point throughout the game as well.
-Outfits range from the mundane suit jacket, white shirt and dress pants to the completely crazy LARPing chest plate and kangaroo codpiece.
+Outfits range from the mundane suit jacket, white shirt, and dress pants to the completely crazy LARPing chest plate and kangaroo codpiece.
 Every option for your character is available for both genders allowing you to take the crazy a step further once again.
 More outfit options are unlocked as you progress through the game and while completing side quests.

-In Sunset Overdrive the character you make is one that fits your style, you will earn badges that relate to your type of fighting and traversal fire that you can redeem for overdrives which when applied can add bonuses to things like style multipliers, ammo capacities and the amount of damage you can inflict on each foe.
+In Sunset Overdrive, the character you make is one that fits your style, you will earn badges that relate to your type of fighting and traversal fire that you can redeem for overdrives which, when applied, can add bonuses to things like style multipliers, ammo capacities and the amount of damage you can inflict on each foe.
 This is to ensure that you are able to focus on playing Sunset Overdrive the way you want and don't have to spend time leveling features that you wouldn't normally use.

 At certain points in the story and in the multiplayer you encounter tower defense segments where you must ensure that none of the OD take the Overcharge that you are using to cook up new bonuses for your character.
 In these sections you set traps that you have purchased around an area before summoning the horde of OD, here you're hindered by a limited amount of energy to place your traps to help you as much as possible.

 The soundtrack for Sunset Overdrive is one of its weaker points as you will find yourself hearing the same segments of songs on repeat quite a lot, especially while just trying to enjoy roaming around, this can really pull you out of the moment as you begin to focus on the repetitive songs as opposed to on the action and the environment.
-Voice acting in Sunset Overdrive has been done extremely well as with the sound effects of the weapons, environmental noises and the enemies as you progress through the game.
+Voice acting in Sunset Overdrive has been done extremely well with the sound effects of the weapons, environmental noises, and enemies as you progress through the game.

-At the end of each round you will be given a score and a leader board between you and the other seven participants will appear on the screen.
+At the end of each round, you will be given a score and a leaderboard between you and the other seven participants will appear on the screen.
 From here you can pick the next mission with each having different bonuses applied to the tower defense round, these can be bonuses such as increases in trap strength or how much more chaos will be caused.
-At the end of all of the chaos you will be ranked compared to the rest of the players and bonus objectives throughout the rounds will be tallied and added to your score and the higher the score the better bonuses you receive, the bonuses can be things like new amps or overdrives.
+At the end of all of the chaos you will be ranked compared to the rest of the players and bonus objectives throughout the rounds will be tallied and added to your score, the higher the score the better bonuses you receive, the bonuses can be things like new amps or overdrives.